 Luckily, oven-ready noodles are also available free of gluten.

-1. Place eggs in a heavy-bottomed saucepan and cover them with cold water, making sure the tops of eggs are covered by at least an inch of water.
+1. Place eggs in a heavy-bottomed saucepan and cover them with cold water, making sure the tops of the eggs are covered by at least an inch of water.

 2. Add 1 teaspoon of salt to the water.
 If your eggs crack, the salt will prevent them from leaking out.